Not all Chess960 positions are equally complex: Introduction

-The variant gained official recognition when FIDE incorporated it into the Laws of Chess in 2008 and began sanctioning world championships in 2019~\cite{fide_chess960_history}.
-More recently, freestyle chess gained more attention with the new `Freestyle Chess Grand Slam Tour' \cite{freestyle}.
+Chess960 gained official recognition when FIDE incorporated it into the Laws of Chess in 2008 and began sanctioning world championships in 2019~\cite{fide_chess960_history}.
+More recently, it received even more attention with the new `Freestyle Chess Grand Slam Tour' \cite{freestyle}.
 From the standpoint of statistical physics, Chess960 offers a unique opportunity: a discrete ensemble of 960 initial conditions evolving under identical dynamical rules, enabling systematic comparison of complexity across configurations.
 While Fischer's motivation was practical---restoring the importance of understanding over memorization---his innovation raises questions amenable to quantitative analysis: Are all 960 positions equally complex?
 Does the classical position occupy a special place in the complexity landscape?
 Can we quantify the `decision-making difficulty' intrinsic to each starting configuration?
 These questions parallel fundamental inquiries in statistical physics concerning how initial conditions influence the complexity of dynamical trajectories.

 Recent advances in computer chess, particularly the development of engines like Stockfish capable of evaluating positions with superhuman accuracy~\cite{stockfish2024}, enable us to address these questions rigorously.
 The availability of large databases has enabled the emergence of a quantitative `science of chess,' with studies addressing innovation dynamics~\cite{Perotti2013InnovationChess}, statistical regularities in opening frequencies~\cite{Blasius2009ZipfOpenings}, network properties of move sequences~\cite{Maslov2009PowerLawsChess,farren2013analysis,Ribeiro2013MoveByMove,barthelemy2025fragility,cerioli2025ai}, memory effects and temporal correlations~\cite{Schaigorodsky2014MemoryCorrelations,Schaigorodsky2016MemoryEffects}, game complexity measures~\cite{Atashpendar2016SequencingChess,DeMarzo2023ComplexityOpenings,Chacoma2024EmergentComplexity}, human performance and cognition~\cite{Chowdhary2023QuantifyingPerformance,Chassy2011SequenceKnowledge,Sigman2010RapidChessRT}, and spatial control patterns~\cite{Barthelemy2023SpaceControl,barthelemy:2025}.
 These works demonstrate that chess provides a rich empirical system for studying decision-making under uncertainty.